 Of course, where money falls short, you become more flexible.
-And as a 20 something solo traveler, my flexibility often allows me the opportunity to explore and experience things that may be deemed unfit for a 20 something solo traveler, especially for a girl.
+And as a 20-something solo traveler, my flexibility often allows me the opportunity to explore and experience things that may be deemed unfit for a 20-something solo traveler, especially for a girl.

-Specially coming from my parents.
+Especially coming from my parents.

 But since I am a #soulsearchingrebelliousmillennialgenerationx-after90s kid, I do so anyway.

-This is where couchsurfing comes in.
+This is where Couchsurfing comes in.

 Now, I’m not a couchsurf ambassador by any means, but I may perhaps preach it on the daily.
-So a post on the pros and cons of couchsurfing is definitely biased coming from me, but I will try to ignore all the good experiences I’ve had while traveling, and stay neutral on the topic.
+So a post on the pros and cons of Couchsurfing is definitely biased coming from me, but I will try to ignore all the good experiences I’ve had while traveling and stay neutral on the topic.

 Pro- GOOD EXPERIENCES

-Why would you tour a city as a tourist, visiting places often seen on social media and google, when you can enjoy the local vibes that a local himself can show you?
+Why would you tour a city as a tourist, visiting places often seen on social media and Google, when you can enjoy the local vibes that a local himself can show you?
 I’ve been shown so many hidden gems that a generic tour bus or a travel advice page doesn’t know.